 Micah Stock ’11

-Micah Stock ’11, a Tony-nominated actor, known for his debut role in the Broadway revival of Terrence McNally’s It’s Only a Play, is taking his name to the big (and small) screen.
-Stock earned a role in Showtime’s upcoming (2018) mini series Escape at Dannemora, directed by Ben Stiller, and based on the 2015 Clinton Correctional Facility escape.
-Stock is also cast in Amazon Studios’ star-studded romantic comedy Life Itself, due for release in September, 2018.
-And, also coming in the fall, Stock appears in the independent film Brittany Runs a Marathon, starring Jillian Bell.
+Micah Stock ’11, a Tony-nominated actor, known for his debut role in the Broadway revival of Terrence McNally’s It’s Only a Play, recently moved on to the big (and small) screen.
+Stock earned a role in Showtime’s (2018) mini series Escape at Dannemora, directed by Ben Stiller, and based on the 2015 Clinton Correctional Facility escape.
+Stock is also cast in Amazon Studios’ star-studded romantic comedy Life Itself, released in 2018, as well as in the independent film Brittany Runs a Marathon, starring Jillian Bell.

 Micah Stock made his Broadway debut alongside the legendary actors Matthew Broderick, Nathan Lane, Megan Mullally, Stockard Channing, and F. Murray Abraham, a performance that earned him a Tony nomination in the category of Best Performance by an Actor in a Featured Role in a Play—the only Tony nomination the play received.